Dyvinia/FrostyFix/README.md

 1. Launch FrostyFix
 2. Pick game (or choose custom)
 3. Press Enable Mods or Disable Mods
-4. When pressing Enable Mods you will have to select a profile folder.
+4. If you are using the Frosty Alpha, when pressing Enable Mods you will have to select a profile folder.
 Note: If you are using non-alpha version of Frosty, just press "Select Folder" on the popup
 6. IMPORTANT: Choose one of the **After Patch Options**
 7. Launch game through Frosty